 Follow-up care provided at The Scleral Lens and Keratoconus Center at Altig Optical includes three main objectives, of which the speedy healing of the corneal surface is primary.
 Generally, patients are prescribed temporary soft contact lenses to protect the eye surface during the healing process.
 The lenses also serve the purpose of minimizing potential pain.

-To prevent infections, Dr. William Altig will provide topical antibiotics and other medications that may be needed to protect the cornea and ensure a safe and fast recovery.
+To prevent infections, Our eye doctors will provide topical antibiotics and other medications that may be needed to protect the cornea and ensure a safe and fast recovery.

 Who Can Undergo Corneal Collagen Cross-Linking?

 The surgical treatment is recommended for patients who have recently been diagnosed with keratoconus and patients with a rapidly worsening condition.
 The sooner the treatment is applied, the better the chances of strengthening the cornea or even improving its shape.